 For she weaves with beauty yellow and green

-Such that Love comes to lie in her shadow,
+Such that Love comes to rest within her shadow,

 With greater force than any calcined stone.

-Her blows one cannot treat with any grass;
+Her blows cannot be treated with any grass;

 For I have fled on every plane and every hill